cambialens/lens-api-doc/response-patent.md

 **has_spc** | Boolean | Indicates if the patent has a supplementary protection certificate. | `TRUE` **calculation_log** | List of String | The legal status calculation log. | [`Application Filing Date: 2001-11-21`, `Earliest Filing Date: 2001-11-21 priority to EP01984746A`, `Granted date: 2009-07-29`]
 {: .param-def }

+**N.B.** Legal status information is derived from INPADOC data and may not be accurate.

 ### Priority Claims